Skip to main content

 About

-Sleeping Dogs is a single player open world hack and slash game.
+Sleeping Dogs is a single player open world hack and slash game with a violence theme.
 It was developed by Feral Interactive (Mac) and was released on August 15, 2012.
 It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews